donkor-james/simple_shell/README.md

 ## Overview

-This project is a simple command line interpreter (shell) developed in C. It allows users to execute commands and interact with the UNIX operating system.
+This project is a simple command line interpreter (shell) developed with C as my second project in ALX_SE.
+It allows users to execute commands and interact with the UNIX operating system.
 The shell supports various functionalities that enhance the user experience and provide a basic understanding of how shells operate.

 ## Features